aftdev/dev-env-manager/README.md

 Each project can set its own custom commands:

 1. Set the command folder path(s) in the `dev-env-config.yml` file
-2. Add command files to the commands directory
+2. Add command files (js, mjs, cjs) to the commands directory

 Project commands will always take precedence over application default commands.